 Other issues you need to be aware of …

 Please take note that while your bank will request a survey and a valuation, this is to ensure that its loan to you is safeguarded.
 This is not necessarily comprehensive and you should consider carefully the benefit of instructing a surveyor to carry out a full survey.
 If you don’t have a survey, any defects found after you buy will be your responsibility.
-The survey should be carried out on the buildings owned by the company as a whole, as opposed to just the unit itself, because the company, and effectively you and the other shareholders (if any), will have liability in relation to the structure of the buildings, the common areas and any works which may be necessary.
+The survey should be carried out on the buildings owned by the company as a whole, as opposed to just the unit itself, because the company, and effectively you and the other shareholders (if any), will have liability in relation to the structure of the buildings, the common areas and any works that may be necessary.

-If you have agreed to buy contents from the Vendor, it is essential that these are listed in an inventory, and this should be drawn up by the estate agent as soon as possible after the offer has been accepted, so that no nasty surprises or last minute price reductions arise on the eve of completion.
+If you have agreed to buy contents from the vendor, it is essential that these are listed in an inventory, and this should be drawn up by the estate agent as soon as possible after the offer has been accepted so that no nasty surprises or last-minute price reductions arise on the eve of completion.
 Both parties should review the inventory to ensure that they are receiving (or selling) all the contents that they understood were part of the deal.

 Land transfer tax is levied by the Treasurer of the States and is applicable to every contract which is passed.
 Land transfer tax is payable by the buyer.
 It is calculated by reference to the purchase price and is also payable in respect of any mortgages or loans to be secured against the shares.

-Wholly residential property is free from Goods and Services Tax.
+Wholly residential property is free from goods and services tax.
 If the share transfer property which you are buying does not fall within that category, we will discuss GST with you further; it is payable by the buyer when applicable.

 You will need to ensure that all utility accounts are transferred into your name, in readiness for the day of completion.
-It is usual for a buyer to communicate with the Vendor directly, to ensure the smooth transfer of the various services supplied to the flat or unit, and that no service is unnecessarily disconnected.
+It is usual for a buyer to communicate with the vendor directly to ensure the smooth transfer of the various services supplied to the flat or unit, and that no service is unnecessarily disconnected.